rsms/inter/CONTRIBUTING.md

 There are two things in particular that will help you with this:

-- `make -j STYLE_FORMAT` to quickly compile only a particular style
+- `make -j build/fonts/FILENAME` to quickly compile only a particular font file
 - Interactive "Lab"

 You can invoke `make` with either names of styles, names of styles and file formats, or even specific filenames.
 Here are a few examples: